jricher/secevent/draft-ietf-secevent-subject-identifiers.md

 --------------
 The `sub` JWT Claim is defined in Section 4.1.2 of {{!RFC7519}} as containing a string value, and therefore cannot contain a Subject Identifier (which is a JSON object) as its value.
 This document defines the `sub_id` JWT Claim, in accordance with Section 4.2 of {{!RFC7519}}, as a common claim that identifies the JWT Subject using a Subject Identifier.
 When present, the value of this claim MUST be a Subject Identifier that identifies the subject of the JWT.
 The `sub_id` claim MAY be included in a JWT, whether or not the `sub` claim is present.
 When both the `sub` and `sub_id` claims are present in a JWT, they MUST identify the same subject, as a JWT has one and only one JWT Subject.

 When processing a JWT with both `sub` and `sub_id` claims, implementations MUST NOT rely on both claims to determine the JWT Subject.
 An implementation MAY attempt to determine the JWT Subject from one claim and fall back to using the other if it determines it does not understand the format of the first claim.
-For example, an implementation may attempt to use `sub_id`, and fall back to using `sub` upon finding that `sub_id` contains a Subject Identifier whose type is not recognized by the implementation.
+For example, an implementation may attempt to use `sub_id`, and fall back to using `sub` upon finding that `sub_id` contains a Subject Identifier whose format is not recognized by the implementation.

 Below are non-normative examples of JWTs containing the `sub_id` claim: